Beth Malone: Activism

+Malone performs regularly at benefits for LGBTQ groups and nonprofits.
+She is also involved in organizations that advocate for gender equality, like the Aqua Foundation.
+When she was performing in Fun Home, she purposefully made time to talk with young people who were struggling with embracing their identities.

 Career

 Malone made her Broadway debut in Ring of Fire in 2006.
-She appeared Off-Broadway in the musical Bingo: A Winning New Musical at St. Luke's Theatre in 2005.
-She appeared Off-Broadway in The Marvelous Wonderettes at the Westside Theatre as Betty Jean in 2008.
-She played the title role in Annie Get Your Gun in the Music Circus at the Wells Fargo Pavilion in Sacramento, California in August 2011, and again at the San Diego Musical Theatre in May 2014.
+She appeared off-Broadway in Bingo: A Winning New Musical at St. Luke's Theatre in 2005.
+She appeared off-Broadway in The Marvelous Wonderettes at the Westside Theatre as Betty Jean in 2008.
+She also released her first solo album, Lunch Shift, in 2008.

+She played the title role in Annie Get Your Gun in the music circus at the Wells Fargo Pavilion in Sacramento, California in August 2011, and again at the San Diego Musical Theatre in May 2014.

-She played the title role in The Unsinkable Molly Brown at The Denver Center Theatre Company in September and October 2014.
-She played the role of "Molly Brown" in The Muny (St. Louis, Missouri) production of The Unsinkable Molly Brown in July 2017.
-The musical was directed and choreographed by Kathleen Marshall.
-Gossip columnist Michael Riedel speculated that The Unsinkable Molly Brown would be revived on Broadway, with Malone in the lead.
+She played the title role in The Unsinkable Molly Brown at Denver Center Theater Company in September and October 2014, as well as in The Muny's production in July 2017.
 She played the lead in an industry reading in November 2017 at the Roundabout Theatre Company.
-"A representative for Roundabout Theatre Company told Playbill there are currently no plans for a future production of the musical."

-Malone has created a one-woman cabaret show titled Beth Malone: So Far.
-The show tells her life story, "from her offbeat childhood in small-town Colorado, to her not-quite-normal entrance into acting, to her left-of-center adult life."
-She has toured with the show in several locations, including Aspen, Colorado, at the Wheeler Opera House in 2011, and in New York City in 2012 at the Davenport Theatre.

-Malone originated the role of (Big) Alison in the musical Fun Home, from workshops, to the 2013 Off-Broadway production at the Public Theater.
-She continued the role in the 2015 Broadway production at the Circle in the Square Theatre, which concluded its Broadway engagement on September 10, 2016.
+Malone originated the role of Alison Bechdel in Fun Home, from workshops to the 2013 off-Broadway production at The Public Theater.
+She continued the role in the 2015 Broadway production at the Circle in the Square Theatre, which closed on September 10, 2016.
 Critic Steven Suskin called her performance "the glue that holds the show together."
 She received a nomination for the Tony Award for Best Actress in a Musical for her performance.
-Although Beth has found success on stage and on the screen, her role in Fun Home was one of the first times she was able to portray a character who identified as homosexual.

-Malone played the Angel at certain performances in the Broadway revival of Tony Kushner's play Angels in America at the Neil Simon Theatre.
-Transferring from London's National Theatre, the production was directed by Marianne Elliott and stars Andrew Garfield as Prior Walter and Nathan Lane as Roy Cohn.
+Malone played the Angel in certain performances in the Broadway revival of Tony Kushner's play Angels in America at the Neil Simon Theatre.
 The limited engagement began previews on February 23, opened on March 25, and closed on July 15, 2018.